jcgregorio/webmention-run/README.md

 **PORT** - Used only for local testing, this is the port that the application should listen on for HTTP requests.

+**TARGETS** - A list of domain names to manage webmentions for, webmentions that come in for domains not in this list will be ignored, i.e. marked as spam.

 To build and push a docker image to your Google Cloud Container Registry:

     make release